shopgate-professional-services/ext-page-switcher/README.md

-# Shopgate Connect - Extension ext-page-switcher
+# Shopgate Connect - Extension page-switcher

 This extension adds a page switcher to the standard header.
 The selected page will be the 'home page' on the next start.